Department of Defense Research

 Additionally, investigators and IRB members need to be informed of the specific requirements for research that is conducted or supported by a DoD Component (e.g. through a contract, grant cooperative agreement or other arrangement).
 This web page is intended for use by both the investigator and IRB members in order to comply with any required regulations.

 The University of Utah IRB follows IRB SOPs, IRB guidance, and DoD regulation when reviewing human subject research supported and regulated by the DoD.
 The University of Utah does not review a large number of studies involving the Department of Defense and those that have been reviewed by the University of Utah IRB have involved minimal risk.
 The following guidance describes the DoD regulations for reviewing studies that involve greater than minimal risk or has a special consideration(s) e.g., classified research, research with vulnerable populations, etc. that does not commonly occur at the University of Utah.
 The information below provides a brief overview of how the University of Utah IRB would review such studies.
 In conducting these reviews, the University of Utah IRB will refer to and follow the applicable Department of Defense regulations.

 Human Subject Research Training

 University of Utah investigators and study staff who conduct human subject research must complete training before the IRB will approve a project(s).
 Please visit Investigator & Research Staff Training for the current University of Utah training requirements and options.
-Training is valid for five (5) years.
+Training is valid for three (3) years.
 If research involving a DoD component requires more frequent or other training requirements in addition to those that the University of Utah requires, the investigator will be responsible for ensuring that the training is completed for those involved in the conduct of the research.
 Researchers should contact the human research protection officer of the DoD component for their education requirements and obtain documentation confirming the requirements.